sadcitizen/doremi/src/func/delay/readme.md

 # delay(fn, ms, context): Function

-Returns a new function that will always invoke `fn` after `ms` milliseconds.
+Creates a new function that will always invoke `fn` after `ms` milliseconds.

 ## Usage